yduf/yduf.github.io/_posts/2020-08-14-javascript-lang.md

 ## Javascript (ECMA)

-Browser Javascript console can be used as interactive environment
+Browser Javascript console can be used as interactive environment, with history (up arrow).

 - String can use double quote ("") or single quote ('') and nest them with the other.
 - 10 + "34" => "1034"